-This article was originally published 41 months ago.
-The tips and techniques explained may be outdated, or information may longer be applicable.
+This article was originally published 43 months ago.
+The information, tips and techniques explained may outdated.
+Examples shown on this page may no longer work.
 Please consider this when viewing the below content.

 When it comes to searching on the web for a particular topic, Google uses semantics to understand what the user is actually searching for.